ans-group/docs.ukfast.co.uk/source/dr-ha/draas/veeam_draas/veeam_failover_costs.md

 There are two different types of DRaaS solutions, Public and Private.
 This will give you a summary of how the DRaaS costs are calculated.

 ## DRaaS Public Solutions
 DRaaS Public solutions replicate in to an eCloud Public environment in the given DRaaS region.
-This means that when you failover your VMs will run on shared hypervisors.
+This means that when you failover, your VMs will run on shared hypervisors.

 In this scenario, there a few parts to the failover costings.